rb2661/NYC_Schools/README.md

 The first 3 files can all be found on NYC Open Data.

-I chose to utilize pre-pandemic data because I wanted to get a sense of trends without the disruption of that external factor.
+I chose to utilize pre-pandemic data because I wanted to get a sense of how each variable was trending without the disruption of the external factor of COVID-19.

 How to use this dashboard: